dangminhduc/security-speciality-note/README.md

 ## VPC
 - Network ACL is stateless, which means it need both inbound and outbound rules for traffic
 - Security Groups is stateful, which mean it only need the rule to initiate the request, no need to have a rule for the returning traffic.
-- Security Group's changes is
+- Security Group's changes is can be use to trigger Lambda function

 ## S3
 - It is possible to have different encyption keys for different verions of the same object in S3
 - S3 Replication(both same and cross region) require bucket versioning.